FNN Home

 Becoming a Dispatcher

-Our current staff of 20 dispatchers come from all walks of life...we have firefighters, police officers, several career public safety dispatchers as well as fire buffs and many people who just share an interest of monitoring public safety communications.
+Our current staff of dispatchers come from all walks of life...we have Firefighters, Police Officers, several career Public Safety Dispatchers as well as fire buffs and many people who just share an interest of monitoring public safety communications.
 Some of our staff are members of amateur radio 'skywarn' groups who provide spotters for severe weather activity.
-Several are volunteer fire fighters who call in information on incidents they just worked at upon completing their duties.
+Several are Firefighters who call in information on incidents they just worked at upon completing their duties.
 Our staff resides throughout the metro Detroit area, from high above downtown Detroit to downriver, from St. Clair county to the western suburbs, night and day, we have members who are listening for activity.

 Got a breaking incident?
 Call our tip line at 1-800-556-9111.